jerilmm/gene-expression/sphinx/source/nonfunctional-requirements.rst

 3.3.
 Confidentiality Policy
 ---------------------------
- This project is a public web application, it is important to ensure data security.
-Especially for some biologist, they attach great importance to experimental data.
-So this application must keep experimental data confidential and the data must not be allowed to read without agreement of the owner.
+ This application is mainly used by biologists.
+We must ensure the safety of experimental data before they officially announce the results of experiments.
+Therefore, after users use the application, the program will delete their experimental data files.